-When a Senate bill is reached on the calendar of the Senate for consideration, either on second or third reading, and there is also pending on the calendar of the Senate a companion measure already passed by the House, it shall be in order to move that the House companion measure be substituted and considered in lieu of the Senate measure.
-Such motion may be adopted by a majority vote of those present, provided the House measure is on the same reading; otherwise, the motion shall be to waive the rules by two-thirds (2/3) vote of those present and read such House measure.
+When a Senate bill is reached on the calendar of the Senate for consideration, either on second (2nd) or third (3rd) reading, and there is also pending on the calendar of the Senate a companion measure already passed by the House, it shall be in order to move that the House companion measure be substituted and considered in lieu of the Senate measure.
+Such motion may be adopted by a majority vote of those Senators present, provided the House measure is on the same reading; otherwise, the motion shall be to waive the Rules by a two-thirds (2/3) vote of those Senators present and read such House measure.
 A companion measure shall be substantially the same and identical as to specific intent and purpose as the measure for which it is being substituted.
 At the moment the Senate passes the House companion measure, the original Senate measure shall be regarded as automatically tabled.
 Recommitment of a Senate bill shall automatically carry with it any House companion measure then on the calendar.